 The filtering applied when cross probing from the Messages panel is temporary.
 Clicking inside the design editor window will clear the filter so that you are not prevented from selecting or editing design objects that fall outside the scope of the filter.

 The extent of 'dimming' applied when the dimming option is enabled can be manually adjusted using the Mask and Dim Settings region on the View Options tab of the View Configuration panel.

 Data may be sorted by any column by clicking on the header for that column.
 Click once to sort in ascending order; click again to sort by descending order.

 You can change the order in which columns of data are displayed.
 To move a column, click on its header and drag it horizontally to the required position.
-A valid position is indicated by the appearance of two blue positional arrows.
+A valid position is indicated by the appearance of two green positional arrows.

 Clearing messages does not necessarily mean the messages have been resolved.
 The same unresolved messages will be listed after performing the same command that led to the messages being generated initially.
 Message clearance is a visual aid when resolving errors in the design that allows you to manually remove messages as you feel they have been resolved.
 The initial command must be launched again to obtain an up-to-date picture of any violations that still exist.

 Clearing all messages is particularly useful when you do not want any previous messages from any other sources to confuse warnings and errors that have been generated from the last command.
 In some cases, running a command will automatically clear the Messages panel prior to populating it with a fresh list of messages that are generated as a consequence of running that command.